 (4) Subregulation (5) does not apply if the driver of a train transporting dangerous goods is engaged in shunting operations and the emergency information for the goods is readily available elsewhere in the immediate vicinity of those operations.

-(5) If the required emergency information is in the driver’s cab of a train transporting a placard load of dangerous goods, the driver of the train must produce the information for inspection by an authorized officer, an officer of an emergency service or an authorized rail representative, if the officer or representative asks the driver to produce the information for inspection.
+(5) If the required emergency information is in the driver’s cab of a train transporting a placard load of dangerous goods, the driver of the train must produce the information for inspection by an authorised officer, an officer of an emergency service or an authorised rail representative, if the officer or representative asks the driver to produce the information for inspection.

 Penalty: $1 000.